-- F. Pursuing Other Collection Activities - 1.
-Local offices may pursue other collection actions, as appropriate, to obtain restitution of a claim against any household which fails to respond to a written demand letter for repayment of an agency error or inadvertent household error claim.
-Other collection actions that the local office may pursue include the use of a collection agent, civil action, or criminal filing. - 2.
+F. Pursuing Other Collection Activities

+- Local offices may pursue other collection actions, as appropriate, to obtain restitution of a claim against any household which fails to respond to a written demand letter for repayment of an agency error or inadvertent household error claim.
+In cases where a household member was found guilty of fraud by a court of appropriate jurisdiction, the local office may request that the matter of restitution be brought before the court or addressed in the agreement reached between the prosecutor and individual. - 2.
+Other collection actions that the local office may pursue include the use of a collection agent, civil action, or criminal filing. - 3.
 If the local office chooses to pursue other collection actions and the household pays the claim, payments shall be submitted to the Colorado Department of Human Services as required by Section 4.801.8.
-The local office's retention of recoveries shall be based on the actual amount collected from the household through such collections actions. - 3.
+The local office's retention of recoveries shall be based on the actual amount collected from the household through such collections actions. - 4.
 The local office shall not use other, involuntary collection methods against individuals in a household that is already having its benefit reduced.

-4.801.42 Criteria for Suspending Collection Action
+4.801.42 Criteria for Suspending Collection Action [Rev. eff.
+1/1/16]